-Figure 3-1 Wind speed and direction during monitoring period (22 September - 29 September 2021, source BoM 2021)
+Figure 3-1 Wind speed and direction during monitoring period (8 December - 15 December 2021, source BoM 2021)

-The plotted data from the wind rose indicates that wind speeds during the monitoring were only at or below 5 m/s for about 50% of the time (see Figure 3-2).
-The resultant wind vector for the monitoring period is concentrated in the north west.
-Winds from this general direction are likely to minimise the influence of the Opal and Port operations on the residential locations to the north.
-Noise from Port operations would also be reduced at residential locations to the north and east of the Opal site.
+The plotted data from the wind rose indicates that wind speeds during the monitoring were only at or below 5 m/s for about 30% of the time (see Figure 3-2).
+The resultant wind vector for the monitoring period is concentrated in the south west.
+Winds from this general direction are likely to increase the noise level at receivers north of Opal and Port Botany.

-Figure 3-2 Wind speed frequency distribution
+Figure 3-2 Wind speed frequency distribution over monitoring period